 Their definition of job is: A job, or occupation, is a person's role in society.
 More specifically, a job is an activity, often regular and often performed in exchange for payment ("for a living")

-OK… so lets look at a few aspects of being a professional, especially when applied to the world of house sitting.
+Lets look at a few aspects of being a professional, especially when applied to the world of house sitting.

 If a job includes a company car, the tax man sees this as a taxable benefit... a part of the salaried package - in other words, a payment.
 But it isn't a cash payment... it's a benefit.
 In the same way, surely being given free accommodation in return for pet and house sitting services rendered, is a form of benefit... or payment?

-In fact all we’re doing is cutting out the middleman – cash – from the equation.
-When we have a “proper job” (as my mum would say!) we earn cash from our employer.
-One of the main uses of this cash for most wage earners is to pay either rent or a mortgage.
+In fact all we're doing is cutting out the middleman - cash - from the equation.
+When we have a "proper job" (as my mum would say!) we earn money from our employer.
+One of the main uses of this money for most wage earners is to pay either rent or a mortgage.